DavidStevensonVtex/Python-Tutorials/Python-for-Data-Science-for-Dummies/ch05/working-with-jupyter-notebook.md

 At some point, you may find that you made a mistake.
 Notebook is notably missing an Undo button: You won't find one anywhere.
 Instead, you create checkpoints each time you finish a tas.
 Creating checkpoints when your document is stable and workign properly helps you recover faster from mistakes.

 To restore your setup to the condition contained in a checkpoint, choose File-> Revert to Checkpoint.
 You see a listing of available checkpoints.
 Simply select the one you want to use.
 When you select the checkpoint, you see a warning message.
 When you click Revert, any old information is gone and the information found in the checkpoint becomes the current information.

+### Performing Multimedia and Graphic Integration

+Pictures say a lot of things that words can't say (or at least they do it with far less effort).
+Notebook is both a coding platform and presentation platform.